Skip to Content

 Student Experience

 The MA in English Literary Studies offers a number of special features.
-Some modules engage with contemporary art and culture through field work, while other modules use connections to the History subject area and to the archives in Armagh, Belfast and Trinity College Dublin.
+Some modules engage with contemporary art and culture through field work, while other modules use connections to different subject areas and to the archives in Armagh, Belfast and Trinity College Dublin.
+Students are also able to take some modules from other programmes, including the Masters in Liberal Arts.

 Further Study Opportunities